rehierl/metalsmith-menu/readme.md

   //- a custom function used to read all file[menuKey]
   //- expected signature is: Array function(Node, Options)
+	//- see below for it's expected behavior
-  //readMenuKeyFunc: <default reader function>,
+  readMenuKeyFunc: <default reader function>,
 }
 ```

 - Notice: If any property is missing (e.g. commented out), then a default
   value will be used.
-The above definition showcases the default values.
+The above definition showcases the values used by default.
 - Notice: metadata[menuMetalsmith] and all file[menuFile] properties will
   refer to different nodes of the same tree.
 - Notice: By letting the plugin run multiple times with different values for